 In the past this type of career was mostly dominated by senior executives, with former CEOs sitting on various boards, writing books, making speeches, etc.

-The entry point for those earlier in their careers is often freelancing, which involves providing a similar service to multiple companies as an outsourced employee.
+The entry point for those earlier in their careers is often a side hustle or freelancing – generally in your spare time.
 The more advanced portfolio professionals develop more unique personal brands and offerings, owning their own intellectual property and monetising their skills in multiple ways.

 For instance, if you take an interest in writing and have experience as a full stack developer, you could spend part of your time creating new systems for a startup and part of your time creating website templates to sell on a platform.

 A portfolio career can be any one of a million different combinations doing either broad or specialised work.
 One of the most lucrative examples we have found so far is a drone lawyer;